ashmit0920/Fidy/README.md

 ## Features

 - **Organize Files by Extension**: Automatically move files into directories based on their file extensions.
+- **Custom Greetings**: Save a custom name to personalize your Fidy experience.
 - **Verbose Mode**: Get detailed output of the operations performed.
 - **Dry Run**: Simulate the organization process without making any changes.
-- **Custom Greetings**: Save a custom name to personalize your Fidy experience.
+- **Custom folder names**: Customise the folder names created by Fidy for each file extension.
 - **Clean empty directories**: Recursively delete all empty folders and sub-folders within the target directory.

 ## Installation